ertyr/RecSys_group10/README.md

 Next:

-4. Group maker and aggression recommender: average (considering user rating mean) of individual predicted ratings. while (for every user u in a group g, every other user in g is in KNN_u and no group overlap?) maximizing group size.
-ILP?
+1. Group maker and aggression recommender: Random groups.
-5. Evaluate explanations.
+2. Evaluate explanations.

 ## Questions for monday
 Explanations for KNN.
 Group or individual explanation.
+How do we make groups.